opil/documentation/docs/admin/OPIL/opil_server.md

 - You must be familiar with Linux-based operating systems on a basic level to execute commands and edit files.
 - You have read the [introduction](../../start/index.md) and [deployment](../../start/deployment.md) pages and are familiar with the basic concepts of OPIL and the purpose of each OPIL module.

 ## Verify docker environment

 In this step, you will verify that your `docker` environment is running and that it is not out of date.
 If you know that you do not have a `docker` environment set up, start with the "Updating and troubleshooting" section below.
 Please note that both `docker` and `docker-compose` are required to follow this guide.
->It is recommended to run all `docker` and `docker-compose` commands with `sudo` to avoid errors caused by privileges.
+>It is recommended to run all `docker` and `docker-compose` commands prefaced with `sudo` to avoid errors caused by privileges.
 However, depending on your OS and user settings this might not be required.
+If you want to avoid typing `sudo` before every `docker` command, follow [these steps](https://docs.docker.com/install/linux/linux-postinstall/).

 First, check the `docker` version by executing command: